Economic Freedom Fighters: Death penalty

-At the launch of the EFF in 2013, party leader Julius Malema called for a referendum on re-introducing the death penalty, but by 2019 he had reversed this position.
+At the launch of the EFF in 2013, Malema called for a referendum on reintroducing the death penalty, but by 2019 he had reversed this position.

 Economics

 The party promised to tackle corruption, provide quality social housing, and provide free primary healthcare and education for all, as well as proposing to expropriate white-owned farmland, nationalise the mining and banking sectors, double welfare grants and the minimum wage, and end the proposed toll system for highways.
 It has criticised both the dominant African National Congress and the primary opposition party, the Democratic Alliance, for enacting policies that it claims have sold out the black people of South Africa to capitalism as cheap labour.
-However, after the 2016 local elections in South Africa, Malema suggested that the EFF would back the Democratic Alliance in hung-metro areas, while reiterating that it would not form a coalition with any political party.
+But after the 2016 local elections in South Africa, Malema suggested that the EFF would back the Democratic Alliance in hung-metro areas, while reiterating that it would not form a coalition with any political party.

 The EFF has vocally criticised black business owners, particularly in South Africa's mining sector.
-In an address at the Oxford Union in November 2015, Malema spoke out against billionaire mining company owner Patrice Motsepe.
+In a 2015 address at the Oxford Union, Malema spoke out against mining company owner Patrice Motsepe.
 During further protests in 2015, the EFF delivered demands that included the socialisation of the mining sector and called for more explicit targets for the 26% BEE ownership required by law.
 The EFF is a vocal proponent of expanding the role of South African state-owned enterprises in the national economy.
 In a public address at Marikana in the Rustenburg area, near the site of the Marikana massacre, Malema blamed mining companies for poverty in the region and called out platinum mining company Lonmin in particular.

 The EFF was the only parliamentary party that opposed the 2018 political party funding bill, a funding transparency law that requires political parties to publish their sources of funding.